clorenz7/rl_ex/experiments/A3C/Motivation_and_Plan.md

 2. Convolutional layer with with 32 filters of size 4 × 4 with stride 2; rectifier nonlinearity
 3. Fully connected layer with 256 hidden units; rectifier nonlinearity
 4. Two output layers from shared base:
-    1. a softmax output with one entry per action representing the probability of selecting the action
+    1. A softmax output with one entry per action representing the probability of selecting the action
-    2. a single linear output representing the value function.
+    2. A single linear output representing the value function.

-#### Training & Hyper Parameters
+#### Training & Evaluation

-Mostly Followed Van Hasselt 2015.
+Mostly Followed Van Hasselt / Mnih 2015.

 - Tuned learning rate and gradient clipping on 6 games.
 - Paper suggests a learning rate of $10^{-3}$